yaswanth1701/yaswanth1701/README.md

   <br>
   🤖 I am interested in Robotics, Computer Vision and Programming.
   <br>
-  📚 I’m currently working on developing various control stratigies and gaits for qaudrupeds:dog2:.
+  📚 I’m currently working on  LEGGED robots:dog2:.
+  📌  I'm also currently a research intern in MARMoT Lab at National University of Singapore(NUS) wroking on articulated locomotion😄
   <br>
   📫 How to reach me: <a href="mailto: gonnayaswanth2001@gmail.com">gonnayaswanth2001@gmail.com</a>
 </p>